 Remember in her early films with Maurice Chevalier this was not the case even when she too became an overnight star with her first film, The Love Parade.

-Jeanette was a diva at the beginning of filming but came to respect and love director Woody Van Dyke, who went on to helm most of her films with Nelson as well as some of their solo MGM films.
+Jeanette was a diva at the beginning of shooting but came to respect and love director Woody Van Dyke, who went on to helm most of her films with Nelson as well as some of their solo MGM projects.
 Woody became one of their closest confidants and even once saved Jeanette’s life.

 Jeanette MacDonald played a princess and in an early scene, she is presented with a puppy.
 Watch carefully as there were different puppies from the same brood used in this sequence.